ewackerbarth1/Buoy_Data/README.md

 Note that you can use the `--show` flag to display the plots instead of saving them in the code directory.

+## Visualizing Historical Measurements

+A few of the included analysis scripts focus solely on illustrating the historical measurements at a particular station.
+For instance, PlotHistoricalWvhts.py produces a time series of different percentile wave heights for each month:

+`python PlotHistoricalWvhts.py --bf ExampleBOI.txt --nYears 5 --show`

 ## Choosing Buoys of Interest

 The ExampleBOI.txt file contains station ID's for a set of NDBC buoys.
 Navigate to the [NDBC webpage](https://www.ndbc.noaa.gov) and hover over station icons to get their ID's.